 What make up the five KEY differences between a good CDMO and a great one

-Serving as CCO at INCOG since 2020, Karim brings 20+ years of extensive and diverse life sciences industry experience to the leadership team at INCOG.
+Karim brings 20+ years of extensive and diverse life sciences industry experience.
 Prior to joining INCOG, Karim served as the VP of Business Development of Biologics Drug Product at Catalent Pharma Solutions where he led sales integration and new business acquisition activity that contributed to significant growth at Catalent.
 Prior to that, he held Global Business Development, Sales, and Marketing leadership roles at Cook Pharmica, DSM Pharmaceuticals, Baxter Biopharma Solutions, Pfizer, and Cook Pharmaceutical Solutions

 Although doctors Watson and Crick were not the best acquaintances before they started working to decipher the structure of the DNA molecule…through collaboration, they were able to describe the double helix that provided the framework for understanding the basic building blocks of all life.
 From Crick and Watson to the Wright Brothers, it’s clear that great partnerships can yield world-changing results.